-Input Configuration Attribute Туре Meaning oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr or CMYK) will return unaltered pixel values (versus the de- fault OIIO behavior of automatically converting to RGB).
+Input Configuration At- Туре Meaning tribute oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr or CMYK) will return unaltered pixel values (versus the de- fault OIIO behavior of automatically converting to RGB). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system.

 Currently, the PSD format reader supports color modes RGB, CMYK, multichannel, grayscale, indexed, and bitmap.
-It does NOT currenty support Lab or duotone modes.
+It does NOT currently support Lab or duotone modes.